teivah/gosiris/README.md

 # Troubleshooting

-You may experience errors like the following:
+You may experience errors during the tests like the following:
 ```
 r.EncodeArrayStart undefined (type codec.encDriver has no field or method EncodeArrayStart)
 ```